pthang23/Singing_Voice_Transcription/README.md

 # Singing Voice Transcription
 Singing Voice Transcription is a module that aim to automatic transcript singing voice into music note.
-Given a polyphonic music, it is able to find and extract main melody at note-level from that music singing voice.
+Given a polyphonic music, it is able to find and extract main melody at note-level from this music singing voice.
 You can find some demo samples [here](https://drive.google.com/drive/folders/1o-FqYGEZao_5H8FRuiHVoU4RqJQnFOBo?usp=sharing).

 This module is referenced and improved from a part of [Omnizart](https://github.com/Music-and-Culture-Technology-Lab/omnizart) by [Music and Culture Technology (MCT) Lab](https://github.com/Music-and-Culture-Technology-Lab).